RomaniukVadim/Ninety-Nine-Erlang-Problems/README.md

     1> p28:lsort([a b c], [d ,e], [f,g,h], [d,e],[i,j,k,l], [m,n], [o]).
     [[o], [d,e], [d,e], [m,n], [a,b,c], [f,g,h], [i,j,k,l]]

 b) Again, we suppose that a list contains elements that are lists themselves.
 But this time the objective is to sort the elements of this list according to their length frequency; i.e., in the default, where sorting is done ascendingly, lists with rare lengths are placed first, others with a more frequent length come later.

+Example:

    1> p28:lfsort([a b c], [d,e], [f,g,h], [d,e] [i,j,k,l], [m,n], [o]).
    [[i,j,k,l], [o], [a,b,c], [f,g,h], [d,e], [d,e], [m,n]]